samsarahq/samsara-sdks/goapiclient/docs/Driver.md

 SetPhone gets a reference to the given string and assigns it to the Phone field.

+### GetStaticAssignedVehicle

+`func (o *Driver) GetStaticAssignedVehicle() DriverStaticAssignedVehicle`

+GetStaticAssignedVehicle returns the StaticAssignedVehicle field if non-nil, zero value otherwise.

+### GetStaticAssignedVehicleOk

+`func (o *Driver) GetStaticAssignedVehicleOk() (DriverStaticAssignedVehicle, bool)`

+GetStaticAssignedVehicleOk returns a tuple with the StaticAssignedVehicle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasStaticAssignedVehicle

+`func (o *Driver) HasStaticAssignedVehicle() bool`

+HasStaticAssignedVehicle returns a boolean if a field has been set.

+### SetStaticAssignedVehicle

+`func (o *Driver) SetStaticAssignedVehicle(v DriverStaticAssignedVehicle)`

+SetStaticAssignedVehicle gets a reference to the given DriverStaticAssignedVehicle and assigns it to the StaticAssignedVehicle field.

 ### GetTachographCardNumber

 `func (o *Driver) GetTachographCardNumber() string`